-The Company is committed to good corporate governance and recognizes that the same plays a vital role in creating and sustaining shareholder value and in safeguarding shareholders' rights and interest.
-The Company's Board, management and employees adhere to the highest standards of corporate governance as a vital component of sound business management.
-In line with this, the Company on August 6, 2002, institutionalized the principles of good corporate governance in the entire organization by establishing and implementing the Company's Manual on Corporate Governance (the "Manual").
-Since its adoption, the Manual has been amended several times in order to align the provisions thereof with prevailing issuances, rules and circulars of the SEC, the most recent of which is SEC Memorandum Circular No. 19, Series of 2016 (the "Circular") on the Code of Corporate Governance for Publicly-Listed Companies ("CG for PLCs"), which Code took effect on January 1, 2017.
+On August 6, 2002, the Company, through its Board institutionalized the principles of good corporate governance in the entire organization by establishing and implementing the Company's Manual on Corporate Governance (the "Manual").
+Since its adoption, the Manual has been amended several times in order to align the provisions thereof with the prevailing issuances, rules and circulars of the Securities and Exchange Commission (the "SEC"), the most recent of which is the Memorandum Circular No. 19, Series of 2016 (the "Circular") on the Code of Corporate Governance for Public ly-Listed Companies that took effect on January 1, 2017.
 Conformably with the Circular, the Company formally approved and adopted an amended or new Manual on May 9, 2017.